orangecoding/fredy/CONTRIBUTING.md

 ```

 #### Running Tests
 If you've written a new provider you are an awesome person.
-You know it and I do.
 If you now write tests for it, you are even more awesome.
 And who doesn't want to be more awesome right?

-To write tests for provider, you need to use Node 8 as the tests are using `async / await`

 #### Codestyle
 I'm using Eslint to maintain quote style and quality.
 Do not skip it...